 - Job descriptions with neutral wording that relates to the job at hand.
 In general, you should avoid any slang and buzzwords in order to cast the widest net.
 We recommend working from a template.

-- Job postings should be casted far and wide, and with the number of great free posting sites out there, it’s easy.
+- Job postings should be cast far and wide, and with the number of great free posting sites out there, it’s easy.
 This helps to make sure that you don’t get the same old, same old for every job you post.

 - Have a trained professional or unbiased professional reviewing the resumes that come in.
 If that professional is YOU, consider taking a training course in recruitment or consider asking for a training session from an HR consultant.